peteroupc/peteroupc.github.io/colorgen.md

 - R. Boynton (1989) revealed a list of "eleven colors that are almost never confused", namely, black, white, gray, magenta, pink, red, green, blue, yellow, orange, and brown.

-In general, more than 22 colors (the number of colors in Kelly's list) are hard to distinguish from each other.
+In general, the more colors used, the harder it is to distinguish them from each other.
+Any application that needs to distinguish many items (especially more than 22 items, the number of colors in Kelly's list) should use other visual means in addition to color
-Any application that needs to distinguish many items should use other visual means in addition to color (or rather than color) to help users identify them.
+(or rather than color) to help users identify them.
 (Note that under the [Web Content Accessibility Guidelines 2.0](https://www.w3.org/TR/2008/REC-WCAG20-20081211/), color should not be ["the only visual means of conveying information"](http://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-without-color).)